edx-h/edx-h.github.io/_posts/2023-10-28-The-Cloud-Migration-Roadmap-of-Big-Data-Business-PART-II---Migration-Works.md

 #### Data warehouse

-To save storage costs, we migrated the historical data of several data warehouses stored in on-premises HDFS cluster to object storage.
-During the process, we have tackled a series of problems:
+To save storage costs, we migrated the historical data of several data warehouses stored in on-premises HDFS cluster to <u>object storage.</u> During the process, we have tackled a series of problems:

+##### <u>Treatment on Kerberos:</u>:

-1. **Treatment on Kerberos:** the on-premises Hadoop cluster is shared by multiple business departments **(i.e., multi-tennant)**, so *Kerberos authentication* is enabled.
+The on-premises Hadoop cluster is shared by multiple business departments (i.e., multi-tennant), so *Kerberos authentication* is enabled.
 However, access control strategies including NACL, security group, and cluster-level isolation have already been implemented in the cloud, and the users can only submit the tasks through the scheduling system.
-To facilitate the O&M team, **Kerberos is *disabled* on the cloud-native cluster**.
+To facilitate the O&M team, Kerberos is *disabled* on the cloud-native cluster.
 Data migration DistCp tasks are initiated from on-premises Hadoop.

+##### <u>Integrity of on-premises cluster:</u>:

-2. **Integrity of on-premises cluster:** Since COS-Distcp needs to introduce dependency packages of object storage into the Hadoop cluster, to avoid changes to the on-premises Hadoop production cluster, we use the cloud EMR cluster for data migration.
-We firstly use DistCp to migrate data to the cloud, then run the COS-DistCp command to synchronize the HDFS data to the object storage.
-After the migration is finished, run the SkipTrash parameter to clear the transit data stored on cloud.
+Since COS-Distcp needs to introduce dependency packages of object storage into the Hadoop cluster, to avoid changes to the on-premises Hadoop production cluster, we use the cloud EMR cluster for data migration.
+1. we firstly use DistCp to migrate data to the cloud;
+2. then run the bucket-level DistCp command to synchronize the HDFS data to the object storage;
+3. after the migration is finished, run the <kbd>SkipTrash</kbd> parameter to clear the transit data stored on cloud.

+##### <u>Bandwidth limitation:</u>:

-3. **Bandwidth limitation:** Due to the bandwidth limitation from on-premises IDC to the cloud, it is necessary to pay attention to the impact on the bandwidth when copying data.
+Due to the bandwidth limitation from on-premises IDC to the cloud, it is necessary to pay attention to the impact on the bandwidth when copying data.
 We introduce the <kbd>Bandwidth</kbd> and <kbd>m</kbd> parameters when running Hadoop DistCp to control the bandwidth of the migration task and the number of Map concurrent tasks.

+##### <u>Data verification:</u>:

-4. **Data verification:** Since the primary Hadoop DistCp command cannot verify the consistency of HDFS and object storage data, we need to use the COS-Distcp tool provided by Tencent Cloud for verification after data migration.
+Since the primary Hadoop DistCp command cannot verify the consistency of HDFS and object storage data, we need to use the bucket-level DistCp tool provided by the cloud vendor for verification after data migration.

+##### <u>Keep file timestamp unchanged:</u>
-5. **Keep file timestamp unchanged:** run the <kbd>-pt</kbd> parameter to migrate the file time attribute in the HDFS to the object storage.
+Run the <kbd>-pt</kbd> parameter to migrate the file time attribute in the HDFS to the object storage.
 Then archive the file based on the timestamp attribute.

 #### Hive metadata migration